rgglez/geonames-loader/README.md

  postgis       | 3.6.2   | 3.6.2               | public     | PostGIS geometry and geography spatial types and functions
 (4 filas)
 ```

+**Remember that the extensions will install in the current schema**

 ---